szaszak/blender_velvets/README.md

     2.72b, 2.71, 2.7, 2.69, 2.68a, 2.66b, 2.66a, 2.66 and 2.65.
     There is no reason why it should not work on versions between those.

 The **::velvet_goldmine::** is a bunch of new functions and shortcuts aimed to fasten and loosen the overall hard VSE user interface.
-To be used with lots of glitter and with its companion, the *velvet_shortcuts*, for one can't dance alone, eh? *Get your fix during the video editing phase*.
+To be used with lots of glitter and with its companion, the *velvet_shortcuts*, for one can't dance alone, eh? *Read the full documentation at [Velvet Goldmine's webpage](http://blendervelvets.org/en/velvet-goldmine/) (in English, Portuguese, Spanish and French).*

 ###### ::blue_velvet::